mauricelambert/WebScripts/docs/Logs.md

  - `ERROR` logs are *purple*
  - `CRITICAL` logs are *red*

+### File Rotation and compression

+Log files rotate when the logs exceed 10MB and are compressed.

 ## Linux

 On linux *WebScripts* logs with level `DEBUG`, `INFO`, `WARNING`, `ERROR` and `CRITICAL` are redirected in **syslog**.